IR0NBYTE/Med-Ali-Ouachani/source/aboutMe/index.md

 ---

-# BIOGRAPHIE :
+# Biographie :
-I'm Mohamed Ali Wachani known also as *IronByte* in community and among my friends.
-I was born in Tunisia ... etc. Anyway, let's skip to the important part.
-I have been a *competitive programmer* for quite some time (+5 years)... with some fairly good experience in programming especially in C/C++, Python and JAVA.
-I have been also a capture the flag player playing thought out my journey.
+I'm Mohamed Ali Wachani also known by my nickname *IronByte* among my friends.
+I was born in Tunisia.
+For years, i have been a *competitive programmer* (+5 years) into the field of Problem-Solving and with some fairly good experience in progamming-languages especially C/C++, Python and JAVA.
+I have been also a capture the flag player thought out this journey.

-# EDUCATION :
+# Education :
-I'm a Computer Science Engineering Student at the National Institute Of Science And Technology Of Tunisia **INSAT**.
-One more thing to mention, I hate classes so that's why I have been always skipping them.
+I'm a Computer Science And Networks Engineering Student at the National Institute Of Science And Technology Of Tunisia **INSAT**.
+I skip classes, defined as a self-learner who's digging for expertise alone.

-# I'M INTERESTED IN :
+# My interests :
 * Programming.
 * Binary Exploitation.
 * Reverse Engineering.